-c.
-In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets-and, targets, and PI structures for multi-year strategies.

-ii.
-Performance Incentive Plan Structure, pursuant to Section 1.5.
+- In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and targets for multiyear strategies. - ii.
+Performance Incentive Plan Structure, pursuant to Section 1.5. - a The distribution company may propose an incentive structure specific to the energy efficiency and conservation strategies in the Three-Year Plan.